agile-lab-dev/Data-Product-Specification/README.md

 * `ID: [String]*` the unique identifier of the observability API
 * `Name: [String]*` the name of the observability API
-* `FullyQualifiedName: [String]` human-readable that uniquely identifies an entity
+* `FullyQualifiedName: [String]` human-readable that uniquely identifies an entity Following the Open Metadata convention it should be of the form `domain.dataproduct.observability_api_name`.
 * `Description: [String]` detailed explanation about what this observability is exposing
 * `Endpoint: [URL]` this is the API endpoint that will expose the observability for each OutputPort
 * `Completeness: [Yaml]` degree of availability of all the necessary information along the entire history